-Connectedness in Directed Graphs
+Connectedness in directed graphs

-Definition: A directed graph is strongly connected if there is a path from a to b and a path from b to a whenever a and b are vertices in the graph.
+A directed graph is strongly connected if there is a path from a to b and a path from b to a whenever a and b are vertices in the graph.

-Definition: A directed graph is weakly connected if there is a path between every two vertices in the underlying undirected graph, which is the undirected graph obtained by ignoring the directions of the edges of the directed graph.
+A directed graph is weakly connected if there is a path between every two vertices in the underlying undirected graph, which is the undirected graph obtained by ignoring the directions of the edges of the directed graph.